SonarSoftwareInc/dhcp_batcher/README.md

 ### Creating an initial user

 After initial installation, you can create a new user.
 Type `php /usr/share/dhcp_batcher/artisan make:user test@example.com`, replacing `test@example.com` with the user's email address, to generate a new user account.
 You can run this multiple times if you want to have additional users created.

+### Resetting your password

+//TODO: write me

+### Logging in

+To login, access the server IP/hostname in a browser (e.g. http://192.168.100.1.)
+Login using the username and password created in the **Creating an initial user** section.

+### Delivering DHCP leases to the batcher

+//TODO: write me